-Little Alma Roach, of Twinsburg, not only participated in the 1933 National Spelling Bee but won it.
+Little Alma Roach, of Twinsburg, not only participated in the 1933 National Spelling Bee in Washington, D.C., but won it.
 George Meltzer of Hoboken, New Jersey, failed to spell “propitiatory”.
 Alma corrected him and clinched the win by spelling “torsion”.
 The event was radio broadcast.

 The production was so popular it was produced in Cleveland during the following month.
 It was directed my S. Gertrude Hadlow.

 The Township of the time was fiercely religious and so was the Centennial.
 Opening festivities were imbued with a spiritual fervor.
 Both the Congregational and Methodist churches had hour-long services to kick off the festival.
 An excerpt from The (Hudson) Independent sums up the religious tone: “Let us come to this service with a keen realization of the meaning of the hour and let the whole community, young and old, render unto God, their Captain, their deepest allegiance and pledge their unfailing loyalty to the great cause of humanity, and show that with malice toward none and charity for all we enter this struggle reluctantly, but as true Americans, obedient to the stern daughter of the voice of God—DUTY.”